-Your physician may refer to you an occupational therapist and certified hand therapist who specializes in rehabilitation of the arm.
-The therapist will assess symptoms and develop a program of exercises to regain pain free arm use.
-Your occupational therapist will assess shoulder strength and mobility.
+Your physician may refer to you an Occupational Therapist and Certified Hand Therapist (need one?
+You’ve come to the right place!) who specializes in rehabilitation of the arm.
+The therapist will assess symptoms and develop a program of exercises to regain pain-free arm use.
+Your Occupational Therapist will assess shoulder strength and mobility.
 Weaknesses and imbalances in the upper arm can lead to over-stressing the muscles around the elbow.
 Therapy will include education on activity modification, safe lifting techniques, and specific exercises that speed healing.

 Treatments used for pain relief include therapeutic massage, ultrasound, and therapeutic laser.

 A removable custom wrist support brace is often made to support the injured tendons in the initial phase of healing.
 The splint can be transitioned to kinesiology tape to facilitate supported motion and function as healing progresses.
-A snug strap worn around the top of the forearm will decreases the pull of the of the muscles on the elbow and may lessen pain.
+A snug strap worn around the top of the forearm will decrease the pull of the muscles on the elbow and may lessen pain.
 Forearm straps and wrist support splints are found in rehabilitation clinics, drug stores, and sporting good stores.
-As healing progresses stretching and strengthening exercises advance to “real world” activity.
+As healing progresses, stretching and strengthening exercises advance to “real world” activity.

-For the athlete, a therapist can issue agility and sport specific training exercises that improve performance without stressing the elbow.
-Modify racquet handles, time on the court, and intensity of play to keep playing during the healing process.
-For the non-athlete, core, lower body, and select upper body exercises should be utilized to maintain or improve overall fitness and also decrease risk for re-injury.
+For the athlete, a therapist can issue agility and sport-specific training exercises that improve performance without stressing the elbow.
+Modifying racquet handles, time on the court, and intensity of play can all help you to keep playing during the healing process.
+For the non-athlete, focus on strengthening your core, lower body, and doing select upper body exercises to help you maintain or improve overall fitness and also decrease the risk for re-injury.

 If you want one of the elbow experts at MoveMend to assess your elbow pain click here!